K-Sato1995/gatsbyBlog/content/posts/JWT-explained/index.md

 language: english
 cover: ./cover.png
 generate-card: false
 tags:
   - JWT
-description: What are JSON web tokens (JWT) and how are they used??
+description: "What are JSON web tokens (JWT) and how are they used??"
 ---
 # How it's used